cppnetwork-tools/pcnetm/README.md

               accuracy.

        -s hop Set  the  starting  hop  at  which  to begin probing.
-The default is 1, so network probing will begin at the host adjacent to the  host  where  pchar  is  being  run.
+The default is 1, so network probing will begin at the host adjacent to the  host  where  pcnetm  is  being  run.
               Larger values allow probing to begin farther out from the testing host; this can be helpful when attempting to probe outside a local internetwork whose  characterisics are well-known.